jamesncox/mealzys/NOTES.md

 10. Eventually create a Measurement model with attributes :unit, :quantity
     a. will create a dropdown for unit, quantity and ingredient objects with blank fields.

+11. Update views/recipes/_form.html.erb to display 10(ish) fields for the ingredients/quantity/unit instead of using the times loop in the controller.
+Trying to fix the issue of having some data persisted during update.

 # Using Terminal to commit and push changes ...